If you’re looking to implement Business Health Insurance for employees, the first thing many of our clients end up asking is how much it will cost.

 This means that the same factors affecting the cost of Private Medical Insurance will also have an impact on your group scheme.

-They’re looking for a scheme with full outpatient cover, psychiatric cover, £100 excess, and moratorium underwriting.
 Below are some rough quotes of how much this type of policy will cost from each of the different insurers on an annual basis as well as per employee.

 While there are more employees than the above example, there can be a group discount for larger schemes, leading to a lower cost per employee.